Vehicles, Powersuits and Drones : Open Source

 //EARTH-PATTERN ROVER

 Oh, this thing is old.
 It predates faster than light travel by at least a century.
 It's a pure product of the late Low Age.
-A tough, reliable, versatile ground vehicle capable of adapting to any environment and case use.
+A tough, reliable, versatile ground vehicle capable of adapting to any environment and use case.
 Name something, the EPR can do it.
-It's compact, it can be pressurized, it can carry about anything you want and it has cute little manipulator arms that can be used to move cargo and objects around.
+It's compact, it's pressurized, it can carry about anything you want, and it has cute little manipulator arms that can be used to move cargo and objects around.
 Propulsion is electrical and powered by an engine block that can accommodate several types of standardized power-producing units, from biofuel engines to small fission reactors.
-Easy to drive once you get accustomed to its main quirk - like all electric vehicles the EPR has a lot of torque.
+Easy to drive once you get accustomed to its main quirk — like all electric vehicles, the EPR has a lot of torque.

 //EARTH-PATTERN ROVER “WEAPONIZED”